LDHG-K/Billing-PDF-Gen/README.md

-# Billing-PDF-Gen
+# PDF Generator from html
-**Description:** this service process a html content and generate a billing pdf
+**Description:** this service process a html content and generate a PDF

 ### Used Tecnologies
 - Java SpringBoot